Cruel (Tori Amos song)

-"Cruel" is a song written and performed by Tori Amos.
-It was released as the third single from her 1998 album From the Choirgirl Hotel.
+"Cruel" is a song written and performed by American singer-songwriter and pianist Tori Amos.
+It was released as the third single from her fourth studio album From the Choirgirl Hotel (1998).
 In the United States it was released as a double A-side single with "Raspberry Swirl", off the same album.

 Track listings

 "Cruel" was released in the United States and Canada as a double A-side with "Raspberry Swirl".